Zusier/archive/Notes/Windows/system-power-states.md

 ## P-States
 P-States, also known as Power Performance States scale the current frequency and voltage.
 The number of available P-States depends on the processor.
 The higher number the P-State is, the lower the frequency, voltage and power consumption will be.

+### Forcing P0 on Nvidia GPUs (credit: Chrometastic)
+Locking your GPU allows you to never downclock, which may cause heating issues.
+Do this at your own risk.

+**If you have any games open, close them.**

+Open command prompt as Admin (required) then cd into the NVSMI directory:

+`cd "C:\Program Files\NVIDIA Corporation\NVSMI\"`

+then run this to check your current P-State:

+`nvidia-smi -q -d performance`
+Usually it will show P8, you want it to say P0.
+If it says P0, you don't have to do this.

+...
+To be finshed at a later point in time.

 ## C-States
 C-States lower power usage by powering down subsystems, here is the list of C-States: